BasilPanda/RoR2BaddiesWithItems/Package/README.md

 	- A: While it is possible, having a good solution for this (so not using chat or console logs) is rather difficult to come up.

 ## Changelog
+**v3.0.1**

+- Nullchecked some things that should've been nullchecked but weren't.
+- Fixed an out of range issue.

 **v3.0.0**

-- Refactored the entire mod (Made by Anreol, if you have any issues, contact him!)
+- Refactored the entire mod (Made by Anreol#8231, if you have any issues, contact him!)
 	- Performance should've been increased as it is no longer querying some values over and over again.
 	- Blacklists now get applied to a different list at bootup, so it will no longer waste item rolls on something that it will later remove.
 		- If you accidently blacklist something like BoostHP or Ghost, it should not be removed from elite enemies.
 This applies to any other item added by things other than this mod.